Battling Steroid-Induced Moon Face

 While scrolling through social media recently, I came across a headline condemning people for making fun of actress Ashley Judd.
 Intrigued, I clicked through to read more and found out that some folks were ridiculing her recent appearance, her face in particular.
 It turns out Miss Judd was experiencing something that many who battle a chronic illness, like multiple sclerosis, have gone through: the dreaded “Moon Face” side effect from the steroid prednisone.
-This increase in the size of a person’s face is actually extremely common for those who are battling a health issue with steroids.
+This increase in the size of a person’s face can happen for those who are battling a health issue with steroids.2

 MS and prednisone

-Steroids can produce some nasty side effects, a common one being weight gain (just one of the many ways that it’s easy for those with MS to increase in size).
-Many that have taken prednisone have noticed a pretty peculiar type of weight gain in their face.
+Steroids can produce some nasty side effects, one being weight gain (just one of the many ways that it’s easy for those with MS to increase in size).
+Some who have taken prednisone have noticed a pretty peculiar type of weight gain in their face.
 In addition to weight gain, prednisone can cause swelling in the face and neck.
-That weight gain and/or swelling can be so much, that even your ears can be somewhat hidden by it!
 Your entire face becomes round (and resembles the moon, hence the term “moon face”).
-Eventually, after you’ve finished your course of steroids, your face will return to its normal shape.
-This can take time though and varies from person to person.
+Eventually, after you’ve finished your course of steroids, your face can return to its normal shape.
+This can take time, though, and varies from person to person.2-4

 Getting through it

-There aren’t really any great ways to get rid of this moon face condition, other than finishing out your course of steroids (and if you have some sort of trick that I’m unaware of, please hit up the comments!).
+I haven't seen any great ways to completely get rid of this moon face condition, other than finishing out your course of steroids (and if you have some sort of trick that I’m unaware of, please hit up the comments!).
 It’s really a matter of trying to live with it, and to keep reminding yourself that your face will return to normal, eventually.
 Having a moon face because of steroids really is a mental struggle for a lot of people, one where you have to constantly remind yourself that it’s only temporary.
-Hopefully, by talking about this condition, by making people realize that it’s actually pretty common, that it’s caused by medication (and not by unhealthy eating), we can normalize it and make it less embarrassing.
+Hopefully, by talking about this condition, by making people realize that it can happen, that it’s caused by medication (and not by unhealthy eating), we can normalize it and make it less embarrassing.

 Thanks so much for reading and always feel free to share!